 Omega has their own version of the helium escape valve.

-Here is a close up of the Seamaster Planet Ocean GMT.
+Here is a close up of the Omega Seamaster Planet Ocean GMT.
 Look at the hands.

 A particularly appealing design touch on the Planet Ocean is the use of Omega’s iconic double broad arrow hands where both the hour and minute hands include large arrow tips.
 Protecting the face of the watch is the domed scratch-resistant sapphire crystal treated with anti-reflective coating on both sides.

-The Seamaster Planet Ocean GMT has a display caseback to see the inner workings.
+The Omega Seamaster Planet Ocean GMT has a display caseback to see the inner workings.

 The Omega Co-Axial Caliber 8605 of the Planet Ocean GMT